inveniosoftware/docs-invenio-ils/docs/reference/api/loan.md

 # Loan API

-This document outlines the API endpoints available for managing loans in Invenio ILS.
+This document outlines the API endpoints available for managing loans in InvenioILS.

 * **List Loans**